Paperboy (video game): Legacy

 A sequel, Paperboy 2, was released in 1991 for several home systems.

 Paperboy, in its original arcade form, is included in the 1998 PlayStation video game Arcade's Greatest Hits: The Atari Collection 2.
-The Game Boy Color version, developed by Digital Eclipse Software and published by Midway Games, was released in the United States on May 30, 1999.
-By July 1997, developer High Voltage Software had begun conceptual development of the Nintendo 64 version and was searching for a game publisher, with a possible release in 1998.
-In August 1998, Midway Games announced that it would be publishing the Nintendo 64 game, which was still in conceptual stages and was expected for release in late 1999.
-The game was developed using a 3D polygonal game engine, and was released in the United States on October 26, 1999.
+The Game Boy Color version, developed by Digital Eclipse Software and published by Midway, was released in the United States on May 30, 1999.
+By July 1997, developer High Voltage Software had started conceptual development of the Nintendo 64 version and was searching for a game publisher, with a possible release in 1998.
+In August 1998, Midway announced that it would be publishing the Nintendo 64 game, which was still in conceptual stages and was expected for release in late 1999.
+The game was developed using a 3D polygonal game engine, and was released in North America on November 4, 1999.

 In May 2000, Midway announced plans to release Paperboy for the PlayStation later that year, although the game was never released.
 Paperboy was later included in the 2003 video game Midway Arcade Treasures, a compilation of arcade games for the GameCube, PlayStation 2, Xbox, and Microsoft Windows.
 In 2005, Paperboy was included in the compilation Midway Arcade Treasures: Extended Play for the PlayStation Portable.
 In May 2005, Sega Mobile announced that it would release Paperboy for mobile phones.
 The game was released in May 2006.
-The Xbox 360 version of Paperboy was released on February 14, 2007, on Xbox Live Arcade; however, the game was removed by 2010.
+The Xbox 360 version of Paperboy was released on February 14, 2007, on Xbox Live Arcade.
+However, the game was removed by 2010.

 The iPhone/iPod Touch version was released through the App Store on December 18, 2009.
 The game was developed by Vivid Games and published by Elite Systems.
 Elite removed the game from the App Store in March 2010, because of a licensing conflict.
 Glu Mobile developed and published a new iPhone/iPod Touch version, titled Paperboy: Special Delivery, on November 4, 2010.
 The game included a 20-level story mode in which the paperboy is saving money from his job to buy a new game console, but he later falls in love and throws roses instead of newspapers.
 The game also featured an optional tilt-based control mode in which the iPhone is tilted to control the paperboy.

 A port of Paperboy can be accessed in the 2015 video game Lego Dimensions by using the Arcade Dock in the level "Painting the Town Black".
 It is also an included title on the Midway Legacy Edition Arcade1Up cabinet.